 Office for Disciplinary Coordination

-The Office for Disciplinary Coordination monitors facility compliance with disciplinary rules and procedures by conducting unit operational reviews.
-This office also produces management statistical reports each month, coordinates the revisions to the disciplinary rules and procedures and updates and coordinates the printing of the offender disciplinary rules handbook and the standard offense pleadings handbook.
-During Fiscal Year 2008, this office completed 36 unit operational reviews.
+The Office for Disciplinary Coordination oversees and monitors facility compliance with disciplinary rules and procedures by conducting unit operational reviews.
+This office also produces management statistical reports each month, coordinates the revisions to the disciplinary rules and procedures, and updates and coordinates the printing of the Offender Disciplinary Rules Handbook and the Standard Offense Pleadings Handbook.
+During Fiscal Year 2009, this office completed 39 unit operational reviews.

-The Office of the Spanish Language Coordination manages Spanish language assistance service.
-It is responsible for coordinating the testing of employees to determine their proficiency in speaking the Spanish language for designation as qualified Spanish language interpreters allowed to translate selected documents and provide technical support to agency staff.
+The Office of the Disciplinary Coordination also oversees the Office of Spanish Language Coordination, which manages Spanish language assistance services and tests employees’ proficiency in the language for designation as qualified interpreters.
 Also, this office is responsible for conducting division-level unit operational reviews of Spanish language assistance.
-During Fiscal Year 2008, the office completed 36 unit operational reviews, 416 pages of translations and coordinated the testing of 229 employees.
+During Fiscal Year 2009, the office completed 39 unit operational reviews, 410 pages of translations and coordinated the testing of 286 employees.

 Laundry, Food and Supply